lyfhappy/palindrom/README.md

 # palindrom
-Python code for identifying palindrome string
+Python code for identifying palindrome string.
+Very small and effective code to remove extra white spaces in strings and reverse strings.